Information for students, faculty and staff regarding COVID-19. (Updated: 1 July 2020)

 It is no longer possible to make book requests, and previously made requests have been cancelled.
 The reason for this is that requested books must be returned, and we do not want to force anyone to go to the library to return books.

-Already borrowed books will be automatically renewed until we have further information.
+From 28 August it will be possible to request books again.
 You can get an overview of your loans through My Account.

 If you have any questions or other concerns, please do not hesitate to contact us.